 If you expect to finish your Master’s degree before the application deadline but final Master’s transcripts and certificates are not yet available, you are requested to upload the latest transcripts of records or mark sheets recording your study activities.
 Applicants nearing completion of their Master’s degree may be provisionally accepted.
 Note that registration at the TU Dresden is contingent upon completion of all requirements before the DLGS Programme starts.

 Please note, in order to start the program in March, one must be able to provide all the degree certificates and transcripts by January.

 Am I required to submit a certificate of proficiency in English?

-Please refer to the application checklist.
+Please refer to the Guide for applicants.
 The DLGS programme is conducted and taught entirely in English.
 Applicants who are not citizens of English-speaking countries, or who did not receive an academic degree in one of these countries, are therefore required to demonstrate their level of English language proficiency in either of these tests: